 Previous research in topic modeling

-Undoubtedly the most popular model for inferring the topic of a text is Latent Dirichlet Allocation (Blei, Ng, and Jordan 2003).
+Undoubtedly the most popular model for inferring the topic of a text is Latent Dirichlet Allocation (Blei, Ng, and Jordan, 2003).
 The method is based on assumption that each document is a mixture of a small number of topics.
 At the same time, each topic can be characterized by a distribution of words frequency.

 Hong and Davison (2010) argue that short texts (as in the case of customer reviews) comprise of a very small amount of topics, usually only one.
 Because of that, LDA should not be used in such settings as its assumptions are violated.
 This claim is supported by an empirical study of short texts from Tweeter, in which LDA has failed to find informative topics.